cameraui/docs/recording/index.md

 2. Open **Settings → Recordings** and, in the **License & Cloud** card, click the **cloud icon** and sign in.
 3. Your license then activates automatically.
 If the status doesn't update, use the **Refetch License** button.

+If signing in ends with **Server limit reached for your plan**, the license is still held by another server, an earlier test install for example.
+Remove that server in the [cloud dashboard](/remote/cloud#the-cloud-dashboard) and sign in again.

 With an active license, new cameras start recording on their own while a camera slot is free: continuously, in every stream quality.
 Mode, qualities and on/off are in the camera's recording settings.

 ### Camera slots